 We believe an analogous process is happening in OD.
 The end-to-end experience of entry/contracting, diagnosis, intervention, implementation, and evaluation – collectively known as OD – is being sliced and diced into discrete, specialized offerings.
 Today, the fully integrated, system-wide, and capability building version of OD is rarely taking place.
 Instead, the entry/contracting process became Block’s Flawless Consulting product, and more importantly, the change management process became heavily routinized.
 Today’s market is flooded with change management tools, frameworks, approaches, and methods “to make change easy.”
 At the same time, internal and external OD practitioners now specialize in coaching, employee engagement, agile teaming, lean/six sigma, team effectiveness (what ever happened to team building?), and diversity/equity/inclusion.

 So while change management and coaching are part of OD, they are not entirely OD because they don’t embrace the integrated process.
 Coaching is not system-wide; it focuses on certain individuals.
 Change management doesn’t transfer knowledge and skills, and it’s not about development.
 OD was never intended to be a set of discrete, independent specialties.

-Well, a cold, hard look in the mirror suggests that specialization has produced important,
+Well, a cold, hard look in the mirror suggests that concentration has produced important,

 unwanted, and unintended consequences.